Lilith (Lurianic Kabbalah)

 In the teachings of Rabbi Isaac Luria, it is said that there are many Liliths.
 Manasseh Matlub Sithon said "many Liliths and demons are abroad, and go up and down."

-The greatest of these is the wife of Adam Qadmon, a being that God used as an avatar to create the Universe in all its ten or more dimensions, hence a multiverse.
+The greatest of these is the wife of Adam Kadmon, a being that God used as an avatar to create the Universe in all its ten or more dimensions, hence a multiverse.

 Another, more demonic Lilith, known as the woman of whoredom, is found in the Zohar book 1:5a.
 She is Samael (Satan)'s feminine counterpart.

 The Lilith that most are familiar with is the wife of Adam in the Alphabet of Ben Sira (8th to 10th centuries CE), known as Adam haRishon, "the first man", among kabbalists.